 Let’s take a look at an example of e-governance in Malaysia:

-Under a program introduced by the former Prime Minister of Malaysia, increasingly more e-governance initiatives were being introduced, aiming to improve connections between government agencies, citizens and businesses through electronic services, procurement and project management platforms.
+Under a program introduced by the former Prime Minister of Malaysia, more e-governance initiatives were introduced to improve connections between government agencies, citizens and businesses through electronic services, procurement and project management platforms.

 One initiative was the introduction of interactive voice response (IVR) systems to help citizens access the support they need.
 This is managed through a call centre, and has become a crucial part of the Malaysian e-governance system.